VoIP installation checklist

 - Assigning extensions

-- Adjusting network settings
+- Adjusting local network settings

-- Setting up VLANs for segmentation
+- Setting up VLANs for call traffic segmentation

-Configuring VoIP features and integrations
+Configure VoIP features and integrations

 VoIP features: